 The Growing Threat That’s Creating the Perfect Storm

-PADEL-LUX recently installed their first Cat 5 court at a private club on Palm Beach Island and Hoffman notes that while the Cat 5 far exceeds the requirements there, many other off-the-shelf courts currently on the market simply won’t work in places like Key Biscayne, on the water in South Beach, or on the water in many outlying islands around the U.S. and Caribbean, which presents a huge opportunity.
+Late last year PADEL-LUX installed their first Cat 5 court at a private club on Palm Beach Island and Hoffman notes that while the Cat 5 far exceeds the requirements there, many other off-the-shelf courts currently on the market simply won’t work in places like Key Biscayne, on the water in South Beach, or on the water in many outlying islands around the U.S. and Caribbean, which presents a huge opportunity.

 Because, while padel is currently exploding across the U.S., much of its future growth will no doubt occur in warmer coastal locations highly susceptible to hurricanes, which are only forecast to get more frequent and destructive over time.